Dmitry858/slim-basic-app/README.md

 - PHP 7.2 or newer

 ### Installation
-1. Copy this repository to root directory of project.
+1. Copy this repository to the root directory of the project.
 2. Use the following commands:
 ```
 composer install